Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the use of computational facilities of Department of Theoretical Physics at Tata Institute of Fundamental Research, Mumbai.
 We acknowledge support of the Department of Atomic Energy, Government of India, under project no. 12-R\&D-TFR-5.02-0200.
 SKA is grateful for financial support from the Royal Society and Prof. Jens Chluba for the invitation to University of Manchester, during which a part of this work was done.
 BN wishes to thank Siddharth Malu for useful discussions.
 SM wishes to use this opportunity to recollect the very fond memory of his first meeting with late Sergio Colafrancesco when SM was an PhD student on his first trip outside his country and Sergio had driven his car to Roma Termini station to pick up SM so that young an Indian student does not get lost in the chaos of a new city.
+Finally, we would like to thank the referee for the detailed and thorough comments which have helped us in improving the manuscript.